opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 * delete(policyId, id): deletes the alert channel with the given id from the policy.

 ### Alerts Conditions
-To add a critical APM alert condition for application Apdex above 0.7, instantiate a term object and then pass it to the "create" operation:
+To add a critical APM alert condition for application Apdex above 0.7, instantiate a condition object and then pass it to the "create" operation:
 ```
 Term term = Term.builder()
     .duration(Term.Duration.MINUTES_10)